Taiwan 'determined' to play international role, despite Chinese pressure | DW | 01.09.2020

-In an exclusive interview with DW, Taiwan's Foreign Minister Joseph Wu said Taipei needs to improve self-defense and deepen relationships with like-minded countries as military pressure from Beijing increases.
+In an exclusive interview with DW, Taiwan's foreign minister, Joseph Wu, said Taipei would need to improve self-defense and deepen relationships with like-minded countries as military pressure from Beijing increases.

-Two high-level diplomatic visits between Taiwan and western democracies in recent weeks come as Beijing is ratcheting up military pressure on the self-ruling island.
+Two high-level diplomatic visits between Taiwan and allied democracies come as China is ratcheting up military pressure on the self-ruled island.
 Now Taipei is looking to its informal network of international allies for support.

 "The exchanges between Taiwan and European countries have been getting deeper, and we cover a wider spectrum of issues, including human rights and even security issues," Taiwan's Foreign Minister Joseph Wu told DW, adding that the Czech delegation's visit would "set a very good example to other countries in Europe that they can do the same."